bimdata/python-api-client/docs/CollaborationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_document**
-> Document create_document(cloud_pk, project_pk, name, file)
+> Document create_document(cloud_pk, project_pk, name)

 Create a document

 Create a document.
-If the document is one of {'GLTF', 'PHOTOSPHERE', 'DWG', 'DXF', 'OBJ', 'IFC', 'POINT_CLOUD'}, a model will be created and attached to this document  Required scopes: document:write
+If the document is one of {'IFC', 'DXF', 'GLTF', 'PHOTOSPHERE', 'POINT_CLOUD', 'DWG', 'OBJ'}, a model will be created and attached to this document  Required scopes: document:write

 ### Example